michael2012z/BitBible/markdown/KJV/files/Lev.md

 9. When the plague of leprosy is in a man, then he shall be brought unto the priest;

-10. And the priest shall see him: and, behold, if the rising be white in the skin, and it have turned the hair white, and there be quick raw flesh in the rising;quick…: Heb. the quickening of living flesh
+10. And the priest shall see him: and, behold, if the rising be white in the skin, and it have turned the hair white, and there be quick raw flesh in the rising;

 11. It is an old leprosy in the skin of his flesh, and the priest shall pronounce him unclean, and shall not shut him up: for he is unclean.